 "YOU SHALL NOT PASS" virus removal guide

-You shall not pass message when trying to access Google, Facebook or other popular website is a host hijacker - a security infection which modifies one's operating system hosts file.
-This file It is used to resolve some canonical names of websites to IP addresses.
-When this file gets modified user may be redirected to malicious websites while still seeing a good URL in address bar.
-Notice that this particular security threat doesn't seem to be especially malicious - it blocks access to popular websites however it doesn't performing other malicious tasks.
-Previously discovered hosts file hijackers forced users into filling online surveys to regain access to the Internet.
+The "You shall not pass" message appears when attempting to access Google, Facebook, or other popular websites.
+It is a host hijacker - a security infection, which modifies the operating system Hosts file.
+This file is used to resolve canonical names of websites to IP addresses.
+When this file is modified, users may be redirected to malicious websites whilst still observing valid URLs in address bar.
+Note that this particular security threat does not appear to be especially malicious - it blocks access to popular websites, however, it does not perform other malicious tasks.
+Other Hosts file hijackers prevent users' access to the Internet, then coerce them into completing online surveys before returning Internet access.

-Previously discovered hosts file hijackers which were used to trick PC users into filling deceptive online surveys - "Your website access has been restricted for downloading pirated software" and "You have been blocked from our website!".
-You shall not pass hosts file hijacker is being distributed using fake downloads, some Internet users have reported that their computers were infected with this Trojan when they were downloading Minecraft related add-ons, account generators, etc. To remove "You shall not pass" browser hijacker use the provided removal guide.
+Other Hosts file hijackers used to trick PC users into filling deceptive online surveys include "Your website access has been restricted for downloading pirated software" and "You have been blocked from our website!".
+The "You shall not pass" Hosts file hijacker is distributed using fake downloads and some Internet users report that their computers are infected with this Trojan when they download Minecraft-related add-ons, account generators, etc. To remove the "You shall not pass" browser hijacker, use the removal guide provided.

 "You shall not pass" virus removal:

-Hosts file is used to resolve some canonical names of websites to ip addresses.
-When it is changed, the user may be redirected to malicious site still seeing good URL in address bar.
-It is very hard to find out if the site is genuine or not, when hosts file is modified.
-To fix this, please download Microsoft Fix It tool, that restores your hosts file to Windows default.
+The Hosts file is used to resolve canonical names of websites to IP addresses.
+When it is changed, the user may be redirected to malicious sites, despite seeing legitimate URLs in address bar.
+It is difficult to determine sites are genuine when the Hosts file is modified.
+To fix this, please download the Microsoft Fix It tool, that restores your Hosts file to the Windows default.
 Run this tool when downloaded and follow the on-screen instructions.
 Download link below: